Arkansas State University - Newport

 Eligibility Undergraduate students with exceptional financial need.

-Award FSEOG grants at Arkansas State University-Newport may range from $100 to $500 per academic year depending on the availability of funds.
+Award FSEOG grants at Arkansas State University-Newport may range from $100 to $800 per academic year depending on the availability of funds.
+Not every student will be awarded this grant each semester.

 APPLY FOR FSEOG ONLINE